psirenny/node-google-speech-api/README.md

 * pfilter — Filter profanity by replacing flagged words with pound symbols.
 Set 0 to unfilter. (defaults to 1)
 * clipSize — The audio duration of files sent to google (in seconds.)
 Larger files will be broken into pieces. (defaults to 15)
 * maxRequests — The maximum number of clips to send to google at a time. (defaults to 4)
-* sampleRate — The sample rate of the audio sent to google.
+* sampleRate — The sample rate of the audio sent to google. (defaults to 16000)
 * xjerr — Return errors as part of the JSON response if set to 1, otherwise returns errors as HTTP error codes. (defaults to 1)

 i.e.